AlwaysNever-25/eleventy-alwaysnever25-blog/content/linestatus/indirect.md

 This is nothing new, and I should have expected it.

-We sat here in the night, under a big tree, bitten by mosquiots on any skin exposed.
+We sat here in the night, under a big tree, bitten by mosquiotos on any skin exposed.
 We sat there and was *gently* reprimanded for faults that might or might not mostly be ours.

 How can we care about people that might or might not care about us?